The people behind the foundation

 At times there was also the dressing room to manoeuvre, and a pre-season incident in summer 1985 in which he encountered racist abuse from a team-mate led to confrontation, and he, the minority, was made to suffer.
 He started only three games that season and was transferred to Reading in 1986.

 It was at his new club where Paul suffered a horrific challenge at the age of 24, which caused his eventual retirement the following year.
-This started a downward spiral including the death of his baby in his arms, two bouts of life-threatening lymph cancer, drug abuse and homelessness.
+This started a downward spiral including the death of his baby in his arms, two bouts of life-threatening lymph cancer, addiction and homelessness.

 Yet Canners fought back to become a shining symbol of endurance and resistance.
 And despite everything, he is more positive than ever, remaining a fervent Chelsea fan all his life.
 His inspiring story is one of overcoming adversity and rising up resilient.
 I’m honoured to call him a friend.